 A portable hot tub comes with some or all of the following main components, depending on the model and brand:

-The standard massage system installed in all models is a bubble jet massage.
+The standard massage system installed on all models is a bubble jet massage.
 Depending on the model, 120 to 140 bubble jets are lined up at the bottom perimeter of the tub.
 These control unit suck in air from the outside and blow them through each of these bubble jets, producing a constant stream of air that lightly massages your submerged body.

 High-end inflatable spas call for high-end massage system.
-Different brands call the by different names, hydro jets, high-powered massage jets, etc. They are basically the same, though, in terms of the type of massage they give.
+Different brands call them by different names, hydro jets, high-powered massage jets, etc. They are basically the same, though, in terms of the type of massage they give.

 These massage jets provide targeted and high-pressure massage.
 It’s a direct, precision massage compared to the full body you get from bubble jets.
 One to two of these hydro jets is installed to side or corners.
 Their angles are manually adjustable and the pressure can be adjusted from the control unit with a touch of a button.